solo-io/workshops/gloo-mesh-2-0-single-workspace/README.md

 ## Lab 3 - Deploy the Bookinfo demo app <a name="Lab-3"></a>

-We're going to deploy the bookinfo application to demonstrate several features of Istio and Gloo Mesh.
+We're going to deploy the bookinfo application to demonstrate several features of Gloo Mesh.

 You can find more information about this application [here](https://istio.io/latest/docs/examples/bookinfo/).